coreybyrum7/Jest-Enzyme/README_BACKUP_61630.md

 ## Architecture
 Within `/src/components/`, each component folder contains it's component code as well as it's test.
 Dependencies and utilities are imported as needed.
 Project architecture can be customized to match the team's preference.
+Within `/src/_integrationTests/`, there is an example integration test.

 ## Running the application
 Launch your React app by running <br>`npm start` <br>from your terminal.